Broever101/CPU-Scheduling-Simulator/README.md

 This is a work in progress.
 Or not.

-The idea is to simulate the scheduling of processes in a uniprocessor environment using all the outdated C libraries for linux (it was a requirement of the assignment).
+The idea is to simulate the scheduling of processes in a uniprocessor environment using all the outdated C libraries for linux (it was a requirement of the assignment, thanks to which I had to commit a lot of sins).

 To use the program, build the state processes as follows:
 ```g++ -o new_state utilities.cpp new_state.cpp